A Talent for Murder (2026 film): Production

-It was announced in April 2023 that Helen Mirren was set to star in the film, with Anton Corbijn serving as director.
+It was announced in April 2023 that Helen Mirren was set to star in the film Switzerland, adapted by Joanna Murray-Smith from her 2014 play with Anton Corbijn serving as director.
 In March 2024, Alden Ehrenreich joined the cast, with Olivia Cooke and Juliet Stevenson added in January 2025.

-Filming began in Rome in January 2025, with production also due to occur in London and Switzerland.
+Filming began in Rome in January 2025, with production also occurring in London and Switzerland.

+Release

+In June 2026, it was announced that co-producer LD Entertainment would be partnering with Bleecker Street on the American release of the film, now retitled A Talent for Murder, planning to release it sometime in fourth quarter that year.

+The film premiered at the 2026 Toronto International Film Festival, with a theatrical release in the United States scheduled for October 23, 2026.

+Reception

+On review aggregator Rotten Tomatoes, the film holds an approval rating of 88% based on 16 reviews, with an average rating of 6.7/10.
+Metacritic, which uses a weighted average, assigned the film a score of 66 out of 100, based on 11 critics, indicating "generally favorable reviews".